-You can change your name for other reasons as well.
-Alabama permits its residents to petition their local probate court to request a name change.
+You can change your name for other reasons as well, including as part of a gender transition process.
+Alabama permits residents to petition their local probate court to request a name change.
 This is a separate legal proceeding and will be more involved.

-- Give a detailed statement of why you want your name changed;
+- Give a detailed statement of why you want your name changed

-2. File the Appropriate Paperwork with Government Agencies
+2. File the Appropriate Paperwork With Government Agencies

 3. Start Using Your New Name